 - Not possessing a firearm

-It should be noted that once a restraining order is issued against you, you are required to comply with the terms – no matter how unjustified you think they are.
+It should be noted that once a restraining order is issued against you, you must comply with the terms – no matter how unjustified you think they are.
 Aside from the fact that violation of a restraining order is an offense in and of itself, it can also strengthen the domestic violence case against you.

 Facing Domestic Violence Charges in California?
 Let Our Experienced California Defense Lawyers Help You!

 If you are facing domestic violence charges in California, the experienced lawyers at Paladin Legal Defenders can help you.
-Our lawyers have more than 60 years of combined experience in handling misdemeanor as well as felony domestic violence cases.
+Our lawyers have over 60 years of combined experience handling misdemeanor and felony domestic violence cases.
 We have the expertise and resources to get results that most others cannot.